Strawberry Hill House: Construction

-Walpole's 'little Gothic castle' has significance as one of the most influential individual buildings of such Rococo "Gothick" architecture which prefigured the later developments of the nineteenth century Gothic revival, and for increasing the use of Gothic designs for houses.
-This style has variously been described as Georgian Gothic, Strawberry Hill Gothic, or Georgian Rococo.

 Interior and collection

-Walpole's eccentric and unique style on the inside rooms of Strawberry Hill complemented the Gothic exterior.
-The house is described by Walpole as "the scene that inspired, the author of The Castle of Otranto", though Michael Snodin has observed: "it is an interesting comment on 18th-century sensibility that the melancholy interiors of The Castle of Otranto were suggested by the light, elegant, even whimsical rooms at Strawberry Hill".
+Walpole's eccentric and unique style in the inside rooms of Strawberry Hill complemented the Gothic exterior.
+The house is described by Walpole as "the scene that inspired the author of The Castle of Otranto", though Michael Snodin has observed: "it is an interesting comment on 18th-century sensibility that the melancholy interiors of The Castle of Otranto were suggested by the light, elegant, even whimsical rooms at Strawberry Hill".

 The interiors of Walpole's "little play-thing house" were intended to be "settings of Gothic 'gloomth' for Walpole's collection".
-His collection of curious, singular, antiquarian objects was well publicized; Walpole himself published two editions of A Description of the Villa of Mr. Horace Walpole at Strawberry Hill to make the "world aware of the extent of his collection".
+His collection of curious singular antiquarian objects was well publicized; Walpole himself published two editions of A Description of the Villa of Mr. Horace Walpole at Strawberry Hill to make the "world aware of the extent of his collection".

 Speaking on Walpole's collection, Clive Wainwright states that Walpole's collection "constituted an essential part of the interiors of his house".
 The character of the rooms at Strawberry Hill was "created and dictated" by Walpole's taste for antiquarianism.
 Though even without the collection present, the house "retains a fairy-tale quality".

-Horace Walpole's Strawberry Hill Collection of several thousand items can still be viewed today.
+Horace Walpole's Strawberry Hill Collection of several thousand items can still be viewed.
 The Lewis Walpole Library of Yale University now has a database which "encompasses the entire range of art and artifacts from Walpole's collections, including all items whose location is currently known and those as yet untraced but known through a variety of historical records".